 Solution: Increase and enhance our urban tree canopy

 Status: Funding increased by $100,500 to enhance public tree maintenance in our community.
-Urban Forest Management Strategy in the new 2-year strategic plan.
+Urban Forest Management Strategy in progress.

 Solution: Support funding to enhance our parks and park programming